 for writing an acceptable Abstract

 for your science project.
-Here is an example.
+Here is an example and here is another example.

 out, fill out and attach this Label